Medicare does cover pre-existing conditions, treating them the same way as new medical conditions.

 Simply put, when it comes to Medicare, your pre-existing conditions are covered.

-That being said, there is one Medicare-related offering — Medigap supplemental insurance — where pre-existing conditions may be subject to a waiting period.
+That being said, there is one Medicare-related offering — Medicare Supplement Insurance — where pre-existing conditions may be subject to a waiting period.

 When it comes to Medicare and pre-existing conditions, you don’t have to worry.